Learn, Teach, Choreograph & Perform with AIT

 - choreograph, and

 AIT Mentorship 5-Month Program

-The purpose of the American Ice Theatre Mentorship Program is to provide growth opportunities and education for aspiring figure skating choreographers.
-This program will foster growth and learning and specifically be designed to hone young artists’ skills in 5 significant areas: research & history, mindfulness & self-awareness, choreo tools for multiple skating disciplines, improvisation techniques, and teaching methods.
+The purpose of the AIT Professional Mentorship Program is to provide growth opportunities and education for aspiring, career figure skating choreographers.
+This program will foster development and learning specifically designed to hone young artists’ skills in 5 significant areas: research & history, mindfulness & self-awareness, choreo tools for multiple skating disciplines, improvisation techniques, and teaching methods.
 We also give skating artists the opportunity to receive regular feedback, study & answer critical thinking questions, and examine their selected topic of artistic skating in depth.

-Mentors and Mentees agree to embark on a 5-month partnership focused on these sections:
+Mentors and Mentees agree to embark on a 5-month educational partnership focused on these sections:

 - history & research of artistic/contemporary skating

 - teaching best practices

 For each section, the Mentee agrees to meet with the Mentors via Zoom once a month for approximately 1.5 hours.
 This will be a time to go over in-depth all the resources, materials, questions, videos, and comments.
 Both the Mentors and Mentee agree on a schedule of progress & guidelines, maintaining confidentiality, and openly exchanging feedback.